hr-it-solutions/DD_imgcopyresized/README.md

 and works without additional pear php extensions!
 It is so easy to get it running ;)

-# Generated file examples:
+# Generated file examples
 1872org_image.jpg (Original image)  <br>
 1872_image.jpg (Thumbnail)

-# System Requirements:
+# System Requirements
 PHP 5.6 is recommended

 # DEMO